Amblydia/Pocketmine-School-Old/README.md

 ## About PocketMine School

 PocketMine School is a website where you can learn about PocketMine-MP.
-PocketMine School is currently being maintained by [**TeamUltraSoft**](https://github.com/TeamUltraSoft) and [**KygekTeam**](https://github.com/KygekTeam).
+PocketMine School is currently being maintained by [**UltraSoft**](https://github.com/TeamUltraSoft) and [**KygekTeam**](https://github.com/KygekTeam).

 ## Features

+- PocketMine-MP 4 tutorial
 - Fast and Responsive Website
 - Search Bar!\
   ![Search Bar](/static/img/searchbar.png)
-- Includes FormAPI & InvMenu Tutorial
+- Includes FormAPI & InvMenu Tutorial (PocketMine-MP 3 only)
-- Tutorials for PocketMine-MP 4 (Currently being worked on)
 - Light & Dark Mode

 ## Building and Testing Locally for Development Purposes